 EMDR (Eye Movement Desensitization and Reprocessing) is a therapeutic technique that helps individuals overcome trauma, anxiety, and other related mental health conditions.
 The therapy is typically divided into 8 phases:

 Anxiety.
 In a world where people are in constant states of overwhelm, it’s no wonder anxiety is such a common complaint.
-According to the National Alliance on Mental Illness (NAMI), it is the most common reason people go to therapy, and
+According to the National Alliance on Mental Illness (NAMI), it is the most common reason people go to therapy, and more than 40 million adults in the United States suffer from some kind of anxiety disorder.

 Any therapist, or for that matter, any client who is working on self-exploration, is aware that there are several, disparate parts to people’s personalities.
 Sometimes a traumatic experience disrupts the smooth path of a developmental stage, and that young child fails to move forward or grow up.
 It remains within the person, as a tiny voice, seeking